stevepepple/data-canvas-neighborhoods/README.md

 # Urban Heartbeat

-Urban Heartbeat is an civic art project that explores the pulse of places in cities around the world.
+Urban Heartbeat is an civic art project that explores the temporal identity and pulse of places in cities around the world.
 The project is part of the Data Canvas: Sense Your City competition, a DIY sensor project.

 We will conduct several experiments based upon different environmental factors, such as pollution, noise, dust, and light.
 Each experiment explores a different factor using a different medium or visualization technique.